-As at December 31, 2009 and September 30, 2009, all of the Company's cash was held in Canadian dollars, the Company's functional currency.
+As at March 31, 2010 and September 30, 2009, all of the Company's cash was held in Canadian dollars, the Company's functional currency.
 The Company has no operations in foreign jurisdictions outside of Canada at this time and as such has no currency risk associated with its operations.
+In conjunction with the acquisition of mineral property assets in Burkina Faso and the potential acquisition of Sanu Burkina, the Company may incur operational costs in either United States dollars or Euros in the future.